-- 13.1.
-Our curriculum continues to be founded selectively on the following guidelines, adapted to suit the needs of the pupils and to meet the requirements of the Independent Schools' Examinations Board Common Entrance Examinations Syllabuses at 13+ and at 11+, where appropriate, and to maximise every child's potential to pass the wide variety of entrance examinations set by their future schools: - 13.1.1.
-The national curriculum in England (Key Stages 1 & 2 Framework document, September 2013); - 13.1.2.
-The national curriculum in England (Key Stages 3 & 4 Framework document, December 2014); - 13.1.3.
-The Independent Schools Examinations Board Common Entrance Syllabuses; - 13.1.4.
-The Heath Mount Libellum syllabuses; - 13.1.5.
-The SEND Code of Practice: 0-25 years, January 2015. - 14.
+- Our curriculum continues to be founded selectively on the following guidelines, adapted to suit the needs of the pupils and to meet the requirements of the Independent Schools' Examinations Board Common Entrance Examinations Syllabuses at 13+ and at 11+, where appropriate, and to maximise every child's potential to pass the wide variety of entrance examinations set by their future schools: - The national curriculum in England (Key Stages 1 & 2 Framework document, September 2013) - check date; - The national curriculum in England (Key Stages 3 & 4 Framework document, December 2014); - The Independent Schools Examinations Board Common Entrance Syllabuses; - The Heath Mount Libellum syllabuses; - The SEND Code of Practice: 0-25 years, January 2015. - 14.
 Curriculum areas are outlined below.
-Further detail on each area, including specific subject maps and termly curriculum maps can be found on the school website: - 14.1.
-Linguistic: linguistic skills are taught primarily through English and French.
+Further detail on each area, including specific subject maps and termly curriculum maps can be found on the school website: - Linguistic: linguistic skills are taught primarily through English, Spanish, French and Latin.
 In English, courses are progressively literature-based, but retain a balanced range of activities, using ICT as appropriate.
 Novels, plays, poetry and non-fiction material is a regular feature of English lessons.
 Speaking and listening is an integral part of English and pupils are encouraged to participate actively in group work, prepare talks, discuss views and issues and learn to listen to the views of others.
 Additional support is offered in English throughout the school where necessary.
-Literacy skills are developed through subject content in the English curriculum as well as being developed via the wider curriculum.
-French is taught by specialist staff from Nursery to Year 8.
-Pupils are immersed into the French language and culture through a primarily oral approach, developing their listening and comprehension skills through interactive activities.
-Spanish is taught in the same way from Year 3 and pupils can opt to learn either Spanish or Latin from Year 6.
+Literacy skills are developed through subject content in the

+English curriculum as well as being developed via the wider curriculum.
+French is taught by specialist staff from Year 3 to Year 8.
+Pupils are immersed into this language and culture through a primarily oral approach, developing their listening and comprehension skills through interactive activities.
+Spanish is also taught in the same way from Year 3 and pupils can opt to learn either Spanish or Latin from Year 6.